jasonacox/Powerwall-Dashboard/README.md

 #### Missing String data?

-* String data only shows up for Tesla inverters as part of the Powerwall+ systems.
+* String data only shows up for Tesla inverters as part of Powerwall+ systems.
 Unfortunately, non-Tesla inverter data is not available via the Tesla API.
 If you find a way to pull this data, please submit an Issue or Pull Request to get it added.
-* The default dashboard and InfluxDB setup supports up to 3 Tesla Powerwall+ inverters.
+* The default dashboard and InfluxDB setup supports up to 4 Tesla Powerwall+ inverters.
 Support for more can be added by editing the [dashboard.json](dashboard.json) and [influxdb.sql](influxdb.sql) files.
 Open an Issue and we can help (see [#2](https://github.com/jasonacox/Powerwall-Dashboard/issues/2)).

 #### Docker Errors